Hyperxq/Project-Builder-schematics-docs/src/content/docs/files/modify.md

 ### Conclusion

-When you are modifying a file, you will use NodeJS to read this file as a array of Node.
+When you are modifying a file, you will use NodeJS to treat this file as a array of Node.
 This will help you to find the exact point where are the code to insert or modify.